shrh18/Big-Data-News-Recommender/README.md

 You need to configure your secret.json file.

-First of all make a copy of the secret JSON template
+First of all, make a copy of the secret JSON template

 ```bash
 cp config/secret_template.json config/secret.json